-New to video streaming on GameChanger Team Manager?
+New to video streaming on GameChanger?
 Not sure how you should be holding your phone, or wondering if you need some extra equipment?
 We've got you covered.
 Here are some FAQs and hardware recommendations to help you create the best possible video streaming experience for your team.

 How should I hold my device while streaming video?